gabrielparada05/React-Portfolio/README.md

 Formik: A library for building forms in React.
 EmailJS: A service for sending emails directly from JavaScript.
 Tailwind CSS: A utility-first CSS framework for building responsive and customizable UI components.
-The project also uses various images and icons, which are credited to their respective authors and sources.